 - Require a variety of appropriate sources, including the library’s print collection, scholarly articles from specialized databases, and reputable web pages.

-- Required students to include a sentence at the top of the assignment stating that they are aware of the Student Code and and not violated it.
+- Require students to include a sentence at the top of the assignment stating that they are aware of the Student Code and and have not violated it.

 Tools to recommend to students